Sign up free Log In

 featured image

-Editor's Note: Click to download Jim Wetherbe's 260-page book on better communication, "So, What's Your Point?"
+Editor's Note: Click to download Jim Wetherbe's free 260-page book on persuasive communication for crucial conversations, "So, What's Your Point?"

 In the business world, concepts (e.g., entrepreneurial innovations) must be explained to those who are uninformed, skeptical and reluctant to accept new ideas.
 Traditional classroom lecture/discussion formats followed by quizzes and exams don’t prepare graduates for that formidable challenge.